Leather for ski gloves: the different methods for making

 This method is often advertised as "chromium-free.”
 It is commonly used in car interiors and shoes.
 Before it is colored, it is very pale, almost white.
 Aldehyde tanning is also controversial as it uses the chemical Formaldehyde, which requires strict manufacturing control to avoid serious problems from its toxic nature.

 This method is chemical-free.
-It is considered the craft or artisanal method of making leather and takes much longer to make (30-60 days), which makes more expensive to produce.
+It is considered the craft or artisanal method of making leather and takes much longer to make (30-60 days), which makes it more expensive to produce.
 The process utilizes tannic acids found naturally in the barks, branches, and leaves of plants and trees.
 Before it is colored or dyed its' natural organic appearance is somewhere between light brown and beige.
 It has a natural, woody, Earthy smell.
 (The “leather” smell).
 Coloring this type of leather changes it’s texture, so to get the softest, best smelling leather it needs to be left in it’s natural state.